Skip to main content

 Final Answer: "Habitat status: Oxygen optimal at 20.7%, Rover Spirit at 76% battery"

-Step 2: Install Dependencies
+Task 2: Install Required Dependencies

-We'll use LangChain, a popular framework for building LLM applications:
+We'll use LangChain, a popular framework for building LLM applications.

 pip install -U langchain "langchain[openai]" langgraph langchain-openai dotenv